-In RePEc many publications are coded according to the "Journal of Economic Literature" (JEL) classification.
+In RePEc many publications are coded according to the "Journal of Economic Literature" (JEL)classification.
 With IDEAS you can browse through the JEL classification to find literature by subject.
-How? -> Click on: "JEL Classification" and subsequently on the JEL-codes.
+How?
+At "Browse Econ Literature" click on: "JEL Classification" and subsequently on the JEL-code.

 3. Related Research

-Once you have found interesting publications, use the keywords and JEL-codes mentioned under "Related Research" to find more publications on the same subject.
+Once you have found interesting publications, use the keywords and JEL-codes mentioned under "Related works & more" to find more publications on the same subject.